 You want the neighbors, friends and family to convict you of getting things done, working hard for your clients, and taking care of business.
 Guilty as charged!

 Put your proof out there.
 Touch everything… inviting people who discover your fingerprints to connect with you.
+Resist the urge to go into stealth mode.
 Build your relationship equity.